Romney gains strength ahead of Super Tuesday

 "I thought it was vital to the campaign, and we focused on it and as a result despite a lot of money spent against me, we're doing very well and I think we're going to win decisively," Gingrich told CNN's "State of the Union."

-(Additional reporting by Will Dunham and Jeff Mason in Washington and Sam Youngman in Georgia; editing by Alistair Bell and Mohammad Zargham)
+(Additional reporting by Will Dunham and Jeff Mason; editing by Alistair Bell and Mohammad Zargham)